pytrip/pytrip/docs/install.rst

 The easiest way to install PyTRiP98 is using `pip <https://pypi.python.org/pypi/pip>`_::

 .. note::
-    Pip comes pre-installed with Python newer than 3.4 and 2.7 (for 2.x family)
+    Pip comes pre-installed with Python newer than 3.4

 Administrator installation (root access)